 The same as we do in our waking life, we constantly use play on words and puns in our dreaming minds.
 So if in conversation you use language like, “I was so embarrassed I thought I was going to die,” you might dream that you are dying and it won’t be that you are actually dying!
 It will simply be a case of our words appearing in the form of a metaphor.
 I often hear clients, in describing their dream say something like, “I was in a bathroom and I was stuck in a stall.”
 This description from a dreamer begs the question from me, “Is there anything you are stalling about in your current situation?”

-A few years ago, for instance, I wanted help in deciding whether or not to sell my house, and so I incubated a dream on this question.
+Twenty years ago, I wanted help in deciding whether or not to sell my house, and so I incubated a dream on this question.
 I closed my eyes and let the feeling of confusion, dashed with a fear of the unknown, surround me.
-Then I wrote out my query: Is this the right time to sell the house?
+Then I wrote out my query: Is this a good time to sell the house?
 Do I really feel right about selling?
 Am I comfortable moving on to a new space?
 Am I ready?
 Please give me a dream that helps me find the answer to these questions.

 Soon after, I dreamed that I was in the office of my (real-life) financial advisor, but he was not there.
 Instead, there was a man wearing a cowboy hat that was way too big for him.
 The hat kept falling over his eyes, and the man looked and talked like a buffoon.
 I was very frustrated at having to deal with this stupid man, and I asked repeatedly to see the man I usually deal with.
 Finally I told the man I was leaving, and walked out of the room.